 Funded in 2012 for a five-year period by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) Point-of-Care Technologies Research Netword (POCTRN), CIMIT is creating a national “center-without-walls” for rapid transformation of emerging point-of-care (POC) technologies into commercially viable, clinically focused solutions for improving primary health care.

 The specific aims of the Point-of-Care Technology Research Network (POCTRN) Center in Primary Care are to:

 Define and Prioritize Unmet Clinical Needs Annually

 In general, two POC technology-enabled pathways to increase primary care capacity are:

 On an annual basis, in collaboration with the MGH Stoeckle Center for Primary Care Innovation, under the leadership of Susan Edgman-Levitan, unmet clinical needs in primary care where technology-enabled solutions could be of benefit will be defined and prioritized.
-In 2013, the highest clinical priorities for point-of-care technologies to address unmet needs in primary care are:

 ANNUAL POCTRN in Primary Care awards

 Once the needs are defined, a national award competition for academic engineering R&D labs will be conducted with 4-6 awardees per year.
 We encourage collaboration with CIMIT consortium community investigators.